caap-cs-final-project/CAAP-CS-Final-Project/README.md

     - All group members used lab time in order to finalize the code for the anagrams function
     - Emily updated README file
     - Sophia added a sorting keys funtion

+# Instructions
+Concise instructions on how we should run the program and what the results should look like: